 In Peking, posters attacking the Shah of Iran and United States "imperialism" appeared on Democracy Wall on Monday (12 February).

-In Peking, posters attacking the Shah of Iran and United States "imperialism" appeared on Democracy Wall on Monday (12 February).
+Background: In Peking, posters attacking the Shah of Iran and United States "imperialism" appeared on Democracy Wall on Monday (12 February).
 Two Iranian diplomats took responsibility for pinning a large colour portrait of the Shah with "CIA" (Central Intelligence Agency) scrawled across his forehead, onto the wall where China's free speech campaign has been waged.

 SYNOPSIS: The Shah is now in exile in Morocco.
 The portrait appeared with three other posters.
 They attacked what they called "United States Imperialism", and supported the Islamic leader now in control of Iran's government, the Ayatollah Ruhollah Khomeini.